kima-finance/web3-exercise/README.md

 ### Broker flow

 1. The broker logs into the `/broker` route (again, fake login form).
-1. They see a list of transctions they need to broker.
+1. They see a list of transactions they need to broker.
 A transaction will have the following fields:
     1. Buyer address
     1. Buyer offered USDX amount
-    1. Buyer funds receicved?
+    1. Buyer funds received?
         1. This field will either show "no", or the hash of the transaction that the buyer used to send USDX to the broker.
         1. The hash should be a link to a blockchain explorer showing the transaction onchain.
     1. Seller address